QuantEcon/lecture-python.myst/_sources/svd_intro.md

 ## Using Fewer Modes

-For the most part, the preceding formulas assume that we have retained all $p$ modes associated with the positive singular values of $X$.
+Some of the preceding formulas assume that we have retained all $p$ modes associated with the positive singular values of $X$.

 We can easily adapt all of the formulas to describe a situation in which we instead retain only